 The last two levels of The Sound Relationship House are inextricably linked.
-In the interest of avoiding great confusion, we want to clarify that Make Life Dreams Come True and Create Shared Meaning often overlap.
+Make Life Dreams Come True and Create Shared Meaning often overlap.
 Working together to make each other’s life dreams come true often involves creating shared meaning, and creating shared meaning can be achieved through identifying and pursuing your and your partner’s dreams.
-We will begin by discussing how to uncover dreams that are hidden within conflict in your relationship.

-Dr. Gottman’s research has helped him to discover something counter-intuitive: many of the seemingly pointless and frustrating issues that you find yourself constantly arguing about with your partner are anything but insignificant.
+Dr. John Gottman discovered that many of the seemingly pointless and frustrating issues are anything but insignificant.
 In truth, they are rooted in your deepest and most meaningful dreams, hopes, and desires for your own life, as well as the life that you share together.

 If the two of you feel that one another’s positions on these recurring problems are irrational, unreasonable, unnecessarily inflexible, or completely incomprehensible, you are likely to feel betrayed, disrespected, hurt, isolated, or generally detached from each other.
-According to Dr. Gottman, getting trapped in gridlock often forces your experience of a conflict discussion through the following five stages:
+According to Dr. John Gottman, getting trapped in gridlock often forces your experience of a conflict discussion through the following five stages:

 1. Your dreams stand in opposition